-I am primarily interested in interconnectedness.
 Ecology serves as the conceptual framework of my investigation and maps provide the visual language for my expression.
-I make prints, drawings, and sculptures that use the watershed as both a literal and metaphorical symbol of interconnectedness.
+I make prints, drawings, and sculptures that use watersheds as symbols of interconnectedness.